ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 This is an untitled chart with no subtitle or caption.
 It has x-axis 'unemploy/pop' with labels 0.02, 0.03, 0.04 and 0.05.
 It has y-axis 'uempmed' with labels 5, 10, 15, 20 and 25.
-There is a legend indicating that colour is used to represent year(date), ranging from 1967 represented by colour #132B43 to 2015 represented by colour #56B1F7.
+There is a legend indicating that colour is used to represent year(date), ranging from 1967 represented by colour dark purplish blue to 2015 represented by colour brilliant blue.
 The chart is a type that VI isn't able to process.
 ```